-These are the AI risks from the assessment we initially created for ourselves and which informed our work in creating the Charity AI Governance & Ethics Framework.
-I have split the threats into near, medium and long term AI risk and also in terms of the risk to everyone and the specific AI risks for charities.
-It can be used by any charity or non profit to quickly gain an oversight of the AI risks and to then take from it whatever might be useful to include in a risk register.
+This is the charity AI risk assessment template and risk register, which informed our work in creating the Charity AI Governance & Ethics Framework.
+In making my risk assessment, I split AI risks into near, medium and long term and also in terms of the risk to everyone and the specific charity AI risks.

 The 2nd section enables you to assess if AI is a risk or an opportunity for your own charity.
+At the end I've included other AI risk management resources and our charity AI FAQs.

-AI Risks for Everyone | Charity AI Risks | |
+AI Risks for Everyone | Charity AI Risk Assessment | |

 1. Privacy | Large language models (LLMs) are populated by scraping data from the Internet and the default in using many AI systems is to share your data with the LLM data set. | Online content created by charities may be shared and used by others without any regard to copyright and IP and there is a risk of charity people unwittingly and without appropriate consent, inputting sensitive personal and financial data into LLM data sets |